 Litigation involves an extensive series of steps, and our Nassau County litigation lawyer handles every phase with extraordinary care.

-Whether you are a plaintiff or defendant, we can effectively execute the following litigation stages:
+Whether you are a plaintiff or defendant, our Nassau County attorney can effectively execute the following litigation stages:

 - Initial investigation.
 From taking witness statements to gathering documents, we can assess whether you have enough evidence to obtain compensation through a lawsuit or defend yourself against a claim.
 Depending on the situation and your goals, we may attempt pre-litigation negotiations to try and settle your case without going to court.